Skip to content

 Advanced Validation: Per-Prompt Gleaning

-Each prompt in a Parallel Map operation can include its own gleaning configuration.
-Gleaning works exactly as described in the operators overview but is scoped to the individual LLM call for that prompt.
-This allows you to tailor validation logicโ€”and even the model usedโ€”to the specific transformation being performed.
+Each prompt can include its own gleaning configuration.
+Gleaning works as described in the operators overview but is scoped to the individual LLM call for that prompt, so each transformation can have its own validation logic and validator model.
+The structure of the gleaning block is identical:

 gleaning: